rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

     WITH (STATE = ON);
     GO

-Step 5: Run the following code to test the results with the users previously
+Step 5: Run the following code to test the results with a user that was added in Step 2:
-added:

     EXECUTE AS USER = 'userBrian';
     SELECT * FROM dbo.SalesFigures;
     REVERT;
     GO

-This returns two rows as shown below:
+This code returns two rows, as shown below:

 ![]({% asset_path 2019-06-12-row-level-security-in-sql-server-2016/Picture2.png %})